 The area also boasts a comprehensive network of lean-to shelters, campfire sites, cooking shelters and duckboards.
 There are also interesting defensive positions from the Winter and Continuation Wars in the area.

 Businesses in the village of Nurmijärvi offer lodging and restaurant services and rent boats.

-Catch-sized rainbow trout is stocked into Lake Saarijärvi four times in March–April and then again every 2–3 weeks between August and September and before Christmas.
+Catch-sized rainbow trout is stocked into Lake Saarijärvi four times in March–April and then again every 2–3 weeks between May and September and before Christmas.